China–United States trade war: Second Trump administration

 On February 1, 2025, Trump signed Executive Order 14195 to declare a national emergency regarding drug trafficking from China into the United States, alleging that the Chinese government was providing a “safe haven” for criminal organizations to “launder the revenues from the production, shipment, and sale of illicit synthetic opioids.”
 Using authority granted by national emergency and security related acts, Trump was able to tariff more quickly and broadly than in his first term.
 Trump first imposed a 10% tariff on Chinese imports, framing the move as a way of pressuring China into taking action on fentanyl, a drug central to the United States opioid crisis.
 On March 4, he raised this tariff to 20%.
 China responded to Trump's initial tariffs by imposing tariffs of 15% on coals and liquefied natural gas and 10% on oil and agricultural machines, adding PVH Corp. and Illumina to its unreliable entity list, launching an antitrust investigation into Google, and adding export controls to some metals including tungsten.
 After Trump increased the tariffs, China retaliated by imposing 10-15% tariffs on select agricultural, meat, and dairy products, launching an anti-circumvention investigation into optical fiber products imported from the United States. and suspending US lumber imports and revoked soybean import licenses for three US firms.

-On April 2, the United States imposed a 34% duty on Chinese imports as part of his Liberation Day tariffs, which applied on top of the 20% "fentanyl tariff" and other prior measures.
+On April 2, 2025, the United States imposed a 34% duty on Chinese imports as part of his Liberation Day tariffs, which applied on top of the 20% "fentanyl tariff" and other prior measures.
 China responded by imposing a matching tariff of 34% on all American goods, suspending negotiations regarding the sale of TikTok and restricting exports of six heavy rare-earths and rare-earth magnets.
 Trump responded by raising tariffs by an additional 50% beginning April 9, bringing the baseline tariff on Chinese imports to 104%.
 China responded with a matching tariff of 50%, bringing its baseline tariff on American goods to 84%.
 The US then raised its tariffs to 145%, and China responded by raising its tariffs to 125%.
 On May 12, both countries reached a truce in a bid to reduce tensions.
-The U.S. reduced tariffs on Chinese goods to 30% while China responded by reducing tariffs on U.S. products to 10%.
+The US reduced tariffs on Chinese goods to 30% while China responded by reducing tariffs on US products to 10%.

+In February 2026, the US Supreme Court struck down the tariffs the Trump administration implemented on imports from China under the International Emergency Economic Powers Act in Learning Resources v.
+Trump.